ahocevar/ol3-workshop/src/doc/layers/vector.rst

 .. code-block:: javascript

     new ol.layer.Vector({
-       title: 'Earthquakes',
       source: new ol.source.Vector({
         parser: new ol.parser.GeoJSON(),
         url: 'data/layers/7day-M2.5.json'
       })
     })

-The layer is given the title ``"Earthquakes"`` and some custom options.
-In the options object, we've included a ``source`` of type ``ol.source.Vector`` which points to a url and a parser to parse the returned document.
+In the options object, we have included a ``source`` of type ``ol.source.Vector``, which points to a url and a parser to parse the returned document.

 .. rubric:: Bonus Tasks